ofek/pypinfo/README.rst

 Installation
 ------------

-Hatch is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy.
+pypinfo is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy.

 This is relatively painless, I swear.